viluiz/gan/DA-PredGAN/README.md

-# Data Assimilation Predictive GAN (DA-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN
+## Data Assimilation Predictive GAN (DA-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN

-- 1.Compress_train.ipynb -> Compress the 800 variables per time step to 15 variables per time step using PCA.
+- 1.Compress_train.ipynb -> Compress the train snapshots (time steps) using PCA.

-- 2.Compress_test.ipynb -> Apply the PCA Compression fitted on the training dataset to the test dataset.
+- 2.Compress_test.ipynb -> Apply the PCA Compression to the test dataset.

 - 3.GAN-training.ipynb -> Train a GAN and save the model